drmarcogir/bioenergybiodiversity/README.md

-# Paper title
+# Bioenergy expansion and post-2020 biodiversity conservation targets

 ## Background
-This text outlines the structure of the GitHub repository associated with the paper titled "Biodiversity and Biodiversity," currently under review.
-The repository contains code, figures, and Jupyter notebooks related to the analysis and visualization of XXXX.
+This text outlines the structure of the GitHub repository associated with the paper titled "XXX".
+The repository contains R and Python code, related to the analysis and visualization of conflicts and synergies in biodiversity and bioenergy expansion.

 ## Repository Structure